Busting 7 Myths About Varicose Veins

-With over 30% of the American population suffering from varicose veins, these often unsightly blue blood vessels are definitely on people’s minds.
+With over 30% of the American population suffering from varicose veins, these often unsightly blue blood vessels are definitely on people’s minds (source).

-So today, we are going to do some myth-busting, and fill you in on the truths behind some of the misconceptions that surround these kinds of veins.
+So today, we are going to do some myth-busting, and fill you in on the truths behind some of the misconceptions and top vein myths that surround varicose veins.

 Myth #1: If you cross your legs, you’ll get varicose veins.